cocotb/cocotb/documentation/source/ping_tun_tap.rst

         stream_out.log.setLevel(logging.DEBUG)

-We also need to reset the DUT and drive some default values onto some of the bus signals.
+We also need to reset the :term:`DUT` and drive some default values onto some of the bus signals.
 Note that we'll need to import the :class:`~.triggers.Timer` and :class:`~.triggers.RisingEdge` triggers.